Service-Learning Requirements

 Internships

 The Program Director must approve all internships that are used to fulfill or partially fulfill the service requirement.
-Students should ensure they have preliminary approval before beginning the internship and remain in contact with the Director, Program Administrator, or a previously designated member of the steering committee during the course of the internship.
+Students should ensure they have preliminary approval before beginning the internship and remain in contact with the Director, Program Mentor, or a previously designated member of the steering committee during the internship.

-Internship fulfill or partially fulfill the PJHC requirement if:
+An Internship may fulfill or partially fulfill the PJHC requirement if:

 • 60 percent of the intern’s time is spent in direct community service.

-• The placement agency serves an under-resourced community and is nonprofit.
+• The organization serves an under-resourced community and is nonprofit.

-• It does not include proselytizing or evangelizing.
+• The work does not include proselytizing or evangelizing.

-The Program Manager maintains a list of possible internship sites and helps students secure placements that meet their interests.
+The PJHC maintains a list of possible internship sites and helps students secure placements that meet their interests.

 Susan McAshan Summer Service Internship

-The Susan McAshan Summer Service Internship offers competitive paid summer service learning experiences to declared minors who will have completed required coursework by the end of the spring semester before their internships.
-Students may apply for funding before they have completed PJHC 394.
+The Susan McAshan Summer Service Internship offers competitive paid summer service-learning experiences to pledged or declared minors who will have completed PJHC 371 before their internships or who are currently enrolled in the course.

 Learn more about Susan McAshan >

-The Steering Committee encourages students interested in funded summer internships to pursue other opportunities for Rice students, including Loewenstern Fellowships that focus on international service and Rice Developing World Student Scholarship, the Leadership Rice Mentorship Experience, and the Global Health Technologies International Summer Internship (Beyond Traditional Borders), and Houston community programs such as the ExxonMobil Community Jobs Program and the Shell Summer Intern Program.
-As explained above, internship plans must be approved in advance to ensure they fulfill PJHC service learning requirements.
+The Steering Committee encourages students interested in funded summer internships to pursue other opportunities for Rice students, including Loewenstern Fellowships that focus on international service, the Leadership Rice Mentorship Experience, and the Global Health Technologies International Summer Internship (Beyond Traditional Borders), and Houston community programs such as the ExxonMobil Community Jobs Program and the Shell Summer Intern Program.
+As noted above, internship plans must be approved in advance to ensure they fulfill PJHC service-learning requirements.

 Service Internships for Academic Credit